ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 CAs have no way of controlling identifiers in certificates issued by other CAs.
 Consequently, trusting multiple CAs at the same time can enable entity identifier collisions.
 Asking an entity to trust your CA implies trust in anything that your CA signs.
-This is why many organizations operate a private CA, and require devices connecting to the organization’s networks or applications to possess certificates issued by the organization’s CA.
+This is why many organizations operate a private CA, and require users and devices connecting to the organization’s networks or applications to possess certificates issued by the organization’s CA.

-These limitations make the implementation and ongoing maintenance of a PKI costly, and have a chilling effect on the broader adoption of certificate-based IoT device identity.
+These limitations make the implementation and ongoing maintenance of a PKI costly, and have a chilling effect on the broader adoption of certificate-based IoT device identity and user identity.
-If certificate-based device identity were easier to manage, more broadly trusted, and less operationally expensive, more organizations and applications would be able to use it.
+If certificate-based device and user identity were easier to manage, more broadly trusted, and less operationally expensive, more organizations and applications would be able to use it.

 The lack of trust between PKI domains has lead to a lack of simple and globally scalable solutions for secure end-to-end inter-domain communication between entities, such as SIP phones, email and chat accounts and IoT devices belonging to different organizations.

-DANCE seeks to make PKI-based IoT device identity universally discoverable, more broadly recognized, and less expensive to maintain by using DNS as the constraining namespace and lookup mechanism.
+DANCE seeks to make PKI-based user and IoT device identity universally discoverable, more broadly recognized, and less expensive to maintain by using DNS as the constraining namespace and lookup mechanism.
 DANCE builds on patterns established by the original DANE RFCs to enable client and sending entity certificate, public key, and trust anchor discovery.